MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/resource-explorer.md

 Resource explorer can display a historical view of the device inventory in the Microsoft Endpoint Manager admin center.
 When troubleshooting, having historical inventory data can provide valuable information about changes to the device.

-1. From the the Microsoft Endpoint Manager admin center, select **Resource explorer**.
+1. From the Microsoft Endpoint Manager admin center, select **Resource explorer**.
 1. Select a class.
 1. Enter a custom date in the date time picker to get historical inventory data.